A mannequin of a torture victim hangs from the ceiling above Chemical Ali's desk

-"They used the wood so that nobody could hear the screams," explained Bawer, a smartly dressed Iraqi Kurd.
-He stood over a desk that once belonged to Ali Hassan Al Majid—Saddam Hussein's right-hand man, better known as Chemical Ali—and ran his hand over the room's wood-panelled walls.
+"They used the wood so that nobody could hear the screams," explains Bawer, a smartly dressed Iraqi Kurd.
+He stands over a desk that once belonged to Ali Hassan Al Majid – Saddam Hussein's right-hand man, better known as Chemical Ali – and runs his hand over the room's wood-panelled walls.

-On the other side of the room, a plaster mannequin hung on a hook from the ceiling, its hands bound behind its back and electrodes running from its head to a metal box on the desk.
-"And here," Bawer said, as he walked towards the model, pointing directly at its groin, "is where they would attach the weights, usually 20 to 30 kilograms [about 45 to 65 pounds].
+On the other side of the room, a plaster mannequin hangs on a hook from the ceiling, its hands bound behind its back and electrodes running from its head to a metal box on the desk.
+"And here," Bawer says, as he walks towards the model, pointing directly at its groin, "is where they would attach the weights – usually 20 to 30 kilograms.
 Sometimes more."

-Most cities have monuments to the past, so it seems appropriate, given the bloody history of Iraqi Kurdistan, that Sulaymaniyah's main tourist attraction is a torture museum.
-Tucked away in a now relatively quiet and leafy suburb, Amna Suraka is the former headquarters of the Mukhabarat, Saddam Hussein’s intelligence agency, and a building known to all Iraqi Kurds.
-Until the armed Kurdish fighters (known as the Peshmerga) liberated it in the early 1990s, the prison held students, dissidents, and Kurdish nationalists, as well as anyone else who happened to attract the attention of Baathist authorities in northern Iraq.
+Most cities have monuments to the past, so it seems appropriate – given the bloody history of Iraqi Kurdistan – that Sulaymaniyah's main tourist attraction is a torture museum.
+Tucked away in a now relatively leafy suburb in the Kurdish region of Iraq, Amna Suraka is the former headquarters of the mukhabarat, Saddam Hussein’s intelligence agency, and a building known to all Iraqi Kurds.
+Until the armed Kurdish fighters known as the Peshmerga liberated it in the early 1990s, the prison held students, dissidents and Kurdish nationalists captive, as well as those who happened to fall foul of Ba'athist authorities in northern Iraq.

-Open six days a week and free of charge, the prison has been left almost exactly as it was two decades ago.
-The complex is made up of three main buildings, the first used for administration (now a museum of Kurdish culture), the second a bombed-out former prison, and the third is dedicated to remembering the torture that once took place here.
+Open six days a week and free of charge, the prison has been left almost exactly as it was found two decades ago.
+The complex is made up of three main buildings, the first used for administration – now a museum of Kurdish culture – the second a bombed-out former prison and the third, where we now stand, the torture rooms.

-A tank left behind by Iraqi forces on the& museum grounds.
+A tank left behind by Iraqi forces in the grounds of the museum

-"This guy was here in this cell for a year," explained Bawer, pointing to a mannequin with a moustache standing in a tiny concrete room.
+"This guy was here in this cell for a year," explains Bawer, pointing to a mannequin with a moustache standing in a tiny concrete room.
 "He wrote his story on the walls."

-On the whitewashed surface was line after line of Kurdish script, as well as pictures of butterflies, sketched in blue and green ink.
-"Pencils were smuggled in from outside and became a traded item in the prison," said Bawer.
+On the whitewashed surface is line after line of Kurdish script, as well as pictures of butterflies, sketched in blue and green ink.
+"Pencils were smuggled in from outside and became a traded item in the prison," says Bawer.

-It didn't end well for the prisoner, he explained—he was later taken to Baghdad and executed.
+It didn't end well for the prisoner, he explains – he was later taken to Baghdad and executed.

-"The soldiers used to drive around Sulaymaniyah and when they saw a girl they liked, they’d bring her here," Bawer said.
+"The soldiers used to drive around Sulaymaniyah, and when they saw a girl they liked, they’d bring her here," Bawer says.

-Leaving the torture rooms and walking across the courtyard, we came across several twisted, white statues standing on a patch of dirt.
-This, Bawer said, is a monument to the students who were brought to the wall and executed between 1979, when Amna Suraka opened, and 1991, when it was liberated.
+Leaving the torture rooms and walking across the courtyard, a tiled wall with a statue of several twisted, white figures stands alone on a patch of dirt.
+This, Bawer says, is a monument to the students who were brought to the wall and executed between 1979, when Amna Suraka opened, and 1991, when it was liberated.

 The last stop on the tour is the Al-Anfal Memorial, an exhibit dedicated to the thousands who died during Saddam's war against the Kurds and named after a chapter in the Qur'an that commemorates a sixth-century battle of Muslims against the Kurds.
 An L-shaped corridor is lined with shards of mirror, each one representing the estimated 180,000 Kurds killed by Saddam during his campaign.